76ers close regular season by breezing past Rockets 134-96

 James Harden had 27 points and 10 assists for Houston.
 Jeff Green scored 17 points, Eric Gordon had 13 and Bruno Cabocio added 11.

 The 76ers went on a 17-2 run late in the first quarter and owned a 39-26 lead at the end of the period.
-The Rockets scored the first five points of the second quarter to cut the margin to eight, but Philadelphia answered with a 13-0 run and extended the lead to 71-47 by halftime.
+The Rockets scored the first five points of the second quarter to cut the margin to eight, but Philadelphia answered with a 13-0 run and led 71-47 at halftime.

 After Houston got within 11 points, Philadelphia went on a 19-2 spurt late in the third quarter to put the game out of reach.